Understanding your context – webinars

 About the session

-This workshop will give you practical ideas to help you celebrate culture in your classroom through collaborative projects.
-You will learn how to design a clear project framework for learners to present cultural content, which will help them develop communication skills, collaboration and creativity.
+This workshop gives you practical ideas to help you celebrate culture in your classroom through collaborative projects.
+You learn how to design a clear project framework for learners to present cultural content, which will help them develop communication skills, collaboration and creativity.
 Including cultural content in your classes can encourage empathy and intercultural understanding as well as boosting learner confidence.
-Join us to find out more!
+Watch the session to find out more!

 Download Claudia's handout